longkerdandy/SparklerNet/GIT_FLOW.md

 5. Create two Pull Requests:
    - One to merge into `main`
    - One to merge into `develop`
-6. After expedited approval, merge both Pull Requests, tag the hotfix, and delete the hotfix branch.
+6. After expedited approval, merge both Pull Requests, tag the hotfix on the `main` branch, and delete the hotfix branch.